Unsupervised Elicitation of Language Models: Related Work

 \section{Related Work}

-\textbf{Scaling beyond Human Supervision.} Recent work has shown diverse failure modes of post-training LMs with unreliable human supervision.
-For example, LMs can learn to reward-hack human-designed supervision signals \citep{baker2025monitoring} or even real humans themselves \citep{wen2024language}.
+\textbf{Scaling Beyond Human Supervision.} Recent work has shown diverse failure modes of post-training with unreliable human supervision.
+For example, LMs can learn to reward-hack human-designed supervision signals \citep{baker2025monitoring} or even humans themselves \citep{wen2024language}.
 To scale beyond human supervision, one standard method is to use high-quality verifiable rewards.
-For example, in math, we can match model outputs with existing ground truth solutions \citep{guo2025deepseek}.
+For example, in math, we can match model outputs with existing golden solutions \citep{guo2025deepseek}.
 Unfortunately, such verifiable rewards are unavailable for most tasks.
 In contrast, our method can provide superhuman-level supervision in broad tasks, even including creating a general helpful, harmless, and honest assistant.

 \textbf{Evidence of Latent Capabilities in LMs.} Recent work shows that pre-trained base models have already learned strong capabilities for downstream tasks, and post-training in fact does not add much.
 For example, pretrained models can achieve a comparable or even higher pass@$k$ than their post-trained counterparts when $k$ is large enough, even when post-training is done with verifiable rewards \citep{yue2025does}.
 Similarly, pretrained and post-trained models perform nearly identically in decoding, while most distribution shifts occur with stylistic tokens such as discourse markers \citep{lin2023unlocking}.
 When inspecting model latent representations, recent work also finds that LMs encode strong signals of reasoning correctness \citep{zhang2025reasoning} or hallucination \citep{kadavath2022language, ferrando2024know}.
-However, despite prior empirical evidence about LMs' latent capabilities, they still fail to elicit them effectively.
+Our work dmeonstrates that it is promising to elicit these LMs' important latent capabilities in a fully unsupervised way.

 \textbf{Unsupervised Elicitation of LMs.} CCS \citep{burns2022discovering} is one of the most representative works for unsupervised elicitation, which works by solely using simple logical consistency to find latent knowledge.
 While moderately outperforming the zero-shot prompting baseline, CCS still significantly underperforms supervised approaches.
 As argued in \citep{farquhar2023challenges}, CCS, as well as other unsupervised approaches, often cannot find knowledge, because there are many other prominent features that can satisfy logical consistency properties.
 Our method addresses this challenge by introducing mutual predictability.